beatzxbt/bybit-smm/README.md

 1. Prices from Bybit (and optionally Binance) are streamed into a common shared class
 2. A market maker function generates quotes, with bias based on price based features
-  * The price based feature (more can be added!) works on comparing a benchmark (fair) price to the current price
+  * Multiple features work on comparing orderbook, trades & price behaviours to calculate skew
   * Prices and quantities are generated, with prices within a volatility range, and min/max quantity defined manually
-  * The above is skewed using various features, leading to behaviour shown in examples below:
+  * The above leads to behaviour shown in examples below:
-    * (Ex) If binance price is lower than then bybit price -> skew is negative -> asks are more concentrated near mid price than bids
+    * (Ex) If binance mid price is lower than then bybit mid price -> skew is negative -> asks are more concentrated near mid price than bids
     * (Ex) If binance price is higher than then bybit price -> skew is positive -> bids have more qty than asks
     * (Ex) If inventory is extremely long, quotes are killed on the long side to try neutralize the position
-3. Orders are sent to the exchange
+3. Orders are sent to the exchange via diff function, which minimizes rate limit usage to shift between order states

 New upgrades